fbpx Skip to Content

 Don’t allow the world to redefine what God has already set in stone.
 Love God enough to stand by Him.
 Love people enough to encourage them in truth.

 Just as that father was eager to welcome his son back into his arms, God is eager to welcome the repentant Christian back into His arms.
-That’s my story anyway.

 It starts with a simple confession, “Jesus, I need you.”
 In just one prayer you’re one step closer to a genuine relationship with God.